risingwavelabs/risingwave-docs-legacy/docs/tutorials/abandoned-cart-analysis.md

 );
 ```

 ## Step 2: Join tables by creating a materialized view

-In order to join the tables created, we can create a materialized view.
-The benefit of creating a materialized view is that the results will instantly update as new data is ingested.
-For more details about the syntax on how to create a materialized view, see [CREATE MATERIALIZED VIEW](/sql/commands/sql-create-mv.md).
+To consolidate the data we just ingested, we will join the tables above by creating a materialized view.
+This materialized view will provide a clear overall picture of what events are occurring on the e-commerce platform.
+The benefit of creating a materialized view is that the results will immediately update as new data is ingested.
+For more on the syntax of creating a materialized view, see [CREATE MATERIALIZED VIEW](/sql/commands/sql-create-mv.md).

 The following query joins relevant fields from the three tables created in Step 1 by using multiple joins.
-For more details on what type of joins RisingWave supports, see [Joins](/sql/query-syntax/query-syntax-join-clause.md).
+For more on what type of joins RisingWave supports, see [Joins](/sql/query-syntax/query-syntax-join-clause.md).

 ```sql
 CREATE MATERIALIZED VIEW abandoned_cart_analysis AS